kshojib/google-search-ninja/README.md

 When searching for technical documentation or specific code examples, using specific and relevant keywords is crucial for getting accurate search results.

-Example: To find information on a specific JavaScript method, search for the method name along with any relevant keywords, such as "JavaScript array map function" instead of just "JavaScript array function".
+Example: To find information on a specific JavaScript method, search for the method name along with any relevant keywords, such as **"JavaScript array map function"** instead of just "JavaScript array function".

 ### Trick 2: Use quotation marks

 When searching for exact code snippets or error messages, using quotation marks can help ensure that Google searches for the exact phrase you need.

-Example: To search for a specific error message you encountered in your code, search for the exact message in quotation marks, such as "TypeError: Cannot read property 'x' of undefined".
+Example: To search for a specific error message you encountered in your code, search for the exact message in quotation marks, such as **"TypeError: Cannot read property 'x' of undefined"**.

 ### Trick 3: Use the minus sign

 When searching for programming tutorials or examples, sometimes you may need to exclude certain keywords to get the results you need.

-Example: To search for tutorials on React hooks but exclude results that mention Redux, search for "React hooks -Redux" to get more relevant results.
+Example: To search for tutorials on React hooks but exclude results that mention Redux, search for **"React hooks -Redux"** to get more relevant results.

 ### Trick 4: Use the site: operator

 Use the site: operator followed by the website's URL to search for information on a specific website.

-Example: To search for information about Python on the official Python website, search for "Python site:python.org" to get results only from that website.
+Example: To search for information about Python on the official Python website, search for **"Python site:python.org"** to get results only from that website.

 ### Trick 5: Use the intitle: operator

 Use the intitle: operator followed by your search terms to search for a specific word or phrase in the title of a webpage.

-Example: To search for information about Python exception handling, search for "intitle:Python exception handling" to get results that have those keywords in the title of the webpage.
+Example: To search for information about Python exception handling, search for **"intitle:Python exception handling"** to get results that have those keywords in the title of the webpage.

 ### Trick 6: Use the filetype: operator

 Use the filetype: operator followed by the file extension to search for a specific type of file (e.g. PDF, Word document).

-Example: To search for a PDF guide on how to use Git, search for "Git filetype:pdf" to get results that are only in PDF format.
+Example: To search for a PDF guide on how to use Git, search for **"Git filetype:pdf"** to get results that are only in PDF format.

 ### Trick 7: Use the related: operator

 Use the related: operator followed by the website's URL to search for websites that are similar to a specific website.

-Example: To search for websites that are similar to Stack Overflow, search for "related:stackoverflow.com" to get a list of websites that are similar in content and function to Stack Overflow.
+Example: To search for websites that are similar to Stack Overflow, search for **"related:stackoverflow.com"** to get a list of websites that are similar in content and function to Stack Overflow.